-- Send data about the status of the agent to the agent handler, including logs, - Retrieve new configurations, policies or updates if there are any.
+- · Send data about the status of the agent to the agent handler, including logs, - · Retrieve new configurations, policies or updates if there are any.

-You can also force the connection to the agent handler via a script, by launching EsGui [[.]\\Stormshield\SES Evolution\Agent\Bin\Gui) with the command line option /ForceConnection.
+You can also force connection to the agent handler via a script, by running the EsGui program [[...]\StormshieldSES EvolutionAgentBin\Gui] with the command line option /ForceConnection.

-7.6.2 Configuring preferences on the agent
+7.5.2 Configuring preferences on the agent

 - 1. Click on the tab in the agent interface to open the Preferences panel. - 2.
 Set the options according to your preferences.
-You can: - Choose the language of the agent interface, - Save the position and size of the agent interface window, - Show notifications in tool tips, - In Advanced settings, enable Maintenance mode if you need to disable self-protection on the agent to perform maintenance operations.
-Administrator privileges are required.
-For further information, refer to the section Understanding self-protection on agents and performing maintenance operations.
+You can: - · Choose the language of the agent interface, - · Save the position and size of the agent interface window, - · Show notifications in tool tips.